-Astorga is a historic city in the province of León (northwestern Spain), well known for the disneyesque Episcopal Palace by Gaudi, the cosy Chocolate Museum, the ancient roman ruins (don’t miss the Roman Route), the Cathedral or the delightful maragato stew (the local “cocido“).
+Astorga is a historic city in the province of León (northwestern Spain), well known for the disneyesque Episcopal Palace by Gaudi, the cosy Chocolate Museum, the ancient roman ruins (don’t miss the Roman Route), the Cathedral, or the delightful maragato stew (the local “cocido“).
 The Christian Holy Week and Astures and Romans (a great event of Roman reenactment scheduled on the last weekend in July) are the two main fiestas in the city, and attract thousands of visitors every year.

 Near Astorga you will find one of the most charming villages in Spain, Castrillo de los Polvazares, as well as petroglyphs dated 2500 years BC and archaeological wonders such as the 600 km of roman canals around the greatest gold mining complex of the Roman era, Las Médulas.

 The 11 or 12 stages from Astorga to Santiago make Astorga a popular starting point for the Camino.
-The city is a key point in the Camino de Santiago, as the two mains routes to Santiago, the French Way and the Vía de la Plata, meet here.
+The city is a key spot on the Camino de Santiago, as the two mains routes to Santiago, the French Way and the Vía de la Plata, meet here.
 There are two albergues in the city, as well as supermarkets, spas, tapas bars and everything the pilgrim might need.

 How to get to Astorga